 So instead we just threw rocks at it and named it Murderville.

-I called AAA and they said they were sending someone out, but since there were no signs or noticeable landmarks, I couldn’t describe where we were.
+I called AAA and they said they would send someone out, but since I could see no noticeable landmarks, roadsigns, or anything other than rocks, I couldn’t describe where we were.
 All I could tell them was that I was in New Mexico on the I-10 next to Murderville.

 About an hour later a flatbed tow truck arrived.
-The driver was training a new guy and said there wasn’t enough space for the 4 of us in the cab of the tow truck and would we mind to sit in the broken down car on top of the flatbed.
-Seeing as we really had no choice, we sat in the car, on the flatbed, in the middle of the heatwave without a/c or water as we were towed about 80 miles.
+As our luck would have it, the driver brought with him “the new guy” who he said he was training.
+This meant there was not enough space for the 4 of us to ride in the cab of the tow truck and he asked if we “would mind” sitting in the broken down car on top of the flatbed.
+Seeing as we really had no choice, we sat in the car, on the flatbed, in the middle of the heatwave without a/c or water as the tow truck driver towed us about 60 miles.

 So we hit the streets to hitchhike.

-It started raining, no one picked us up.
+The rain from Florida caught back up with us and started pouring and no one picked us up.
 We went across the street to McDonalds which I renamed the Fail Shack.
-That was the moment my Twitter account was hacked and sent a million spam tweets to everyone I know.
+At that precise moment, someone hacked my Twitter account and sent a million spam tweets to everyone I know.

-My other sister saved the day.
+Desperate and without many options, we called my other sister who saved the day.
 She drove about 3 hours to pick us up, then turned around and drove another 3 hours home.

-We got back to Phoenix about 1 a.m.
-The Southern Belle Tour was officially over.
+We got back to Phoenix about 1 a.m. and The Southern Belle Tour was over.
 I declare.